 High Return on Investment

 “I was born on a farm and raised with values of up-cycling, budget living, minimalism, and resourcefulness.
-My father was our mechanic, carpenter, midwife (I know), and for better or worse, barber.
-I love bringing these values of radically resourceful self-reliance to every project.” – Sam Foust, Founder of Fresh Ink
+My father was our mechanic, carpenter, midwife, and for better or worse, barber.
+I love bringing these values of radically resourceful self-reliance to every project.” – Samantha Foust, Founder of Fresh Ink

-We dug for constructive criticisms and ideas for revisions, but essentially all of our client feedback was appreciation.
-Our project went about as smoothly as any of its size could have, we have internal growth points and system improvement we plan to take, but all things said and done this project had an excellent outcome.
+Our project went about as smoothly as any of its size could have, moving forward we have internal growth points and system improvement we plan to take, but all things said and done this project had an excellent outcome.

-We are thankful to get to work with the wonderful team at GreenStar, and for our years of projects together.
+We are thankful to get to work with the wonderful team at GreenStar, and for our years of work together.

 By The Numbers